PhiTux/DailyTxT/README.md

 ```
 - Updated dependencies for security reasons
 - Integrated emojis into the frontend instead of loading them from a CDN.
+- The current day is now always highlighted in the calendar with an orange dotted border
 ```
 ---